Adolf von Deines: Political career

 Politically, Deines was at odds with the group around Privy Councilor Friedrich von Holstein, to whom he attributed an outsized influence on the emperor, as well as chancellor Leo von Caprivi, whose advocacy of free trade and lack of support for large-scale farmers he criticized.
 From 1885 to 1887, Deines served as the military attaché to the Prussian embassy in Spain, where he was responsible for maintaining cordial military relations between the two kingdoms.
 His time in Spain was particularly important, as it coincided with the Carolines Question, which pitted Spain and Germany against one another in a colonial struggle over control of the Caroline Islands and Palau in the western Pacific.
 Deines's background, education, and social acumen served him well in Spain, where he was noted to have won the favor of King Alfonso XII and his Austrian wife Maria Christina, as well as many important Spanish military leaders.
 In 1887, he was transferred to the Prussian embassy in Vienna, and when Wilhelm II became German Emperor and King of Prussia, Deines was raised to the rank of aide-de-camp.
 This position gave Deines the curious German right of Immediatstellung, or "immediate access" to the Kaiser, a privilege restricted to the highest ranking nobility and members of the military.
 As a political agent of Alfred von Waldersee, Deines played an important part in Waldersee's struggle with Otto von Bismarck from 1887 to 1890.
 Like the military attachés in Saint Petersburg, Paris and Rome, Deines provided the Waldersee with reports that cast a bad light on German foreign policy at the time - and thus on Bismarck as its author.
-Waldersee later presented these reports to Wilhelm II in order to rally him against Bismarck and thus bring about his downfall.
+Waldersee later presented these reports to Wilhelm II to rally him against Bismarck and thus bring about his downfall.
 Reports sent by Deines and his predecessor Karl von Wedel from Vienna regarding the budget and preparedness of the Austrian army were instrumental to Field Marshal Alfred von Schlieffen in his formation of the Schlieffen Plan and plans for German domination of continental Europe.
+During his tenure in Vienna, Deines also made the acquaintance of the British Brigadier-General Sir Douglas Dawson, who would reminisce fondly of their friendship in his memoirs, despite the estrangement of their nations following two great wars.